8ta4/pun/DONTREADME.md

 Nope.
 Using dictionaries alone runs into these problems:

-- Dictionaries miss a bunch of words that everyone knows but aren't super common, like "ungoogleable".
+- Dictionaries might miss words that are well-known but not super common, like "ungoogleable".

 - Dictionary lookups struggle with how words change pronunciation in context, like how "the" sounds different before vowels versus consonants.